InQuest/ThreatIngestor/docs/workflows.rst

 ThreatIngestor can both :ref:`read from <sqs-source>` and :ref:`write to
 <sqs-operator>` SQS queues, which allows us to set up a "full circle" workflow.
-(Note that you can also replace SQS with :ref:`custom plugins <developing>` to acheive the same effect.)
+(Note that you can also replace SQS with :ref:`custom plugins <developing>` to achieve the same effect.)
 In this workflow, we can extract artifacts from a source, send them off to some SQS listener for processing, and that listener can send the processed content back into ThreatIngestor's input queue for extraction.
 Consider the following workflow: